deepmodeling/dpdispatcher/doc/run.md

 # Run Python scripts

-DPDispatcher can be used to run a single Python script directly:
+DPDispatcher can be used to directly run a single Python script:

 ```sh
 dpdisp run script.py
 ```

-The script must contain [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/) in the style of [PEP 723](https://peps.python.org/pep-0723/).
+The script must include [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/) compliant with [PEP 723](https://peps.python.org/pep-0723/).
 An example of the script is shown below.

 ```{literalinclude} ../examples/dpdisp_run.py